Personalized Robotic Object Rearrangement from Scene Context: Algorithm Selection

 \section{Algorithm Selection}

 We include all the graph-based rearrangement algorithms from Table~\ref{tab:rearrangement} in our evaluation.
-Of these algorithms, the CF~\cite{abdo2016organizing}, NeatNet~\cite{kapelyukh2022my}, and TidyBot~\cite{wu2023tidybot} techniques infer user preferences from \textit{prior} scene context, and ConSOR adapts to preferences from \textit{within-scene} context.
-TidyBot-Random is a variant of TidyBot that samples a random arrangement $\mathcal{A}_O^i$ from observed arrangements $\mathbf{A}_O$ to generate preference rules, since TidyBot requires a single example. \rev{In contrast, the CF+~\cite{brawner2016learning} and APRICOT~\cite{wang2024apricot} models combine \textit{prior} and \textit{within-scene} context to place objects in partially arranged environments.
-APRICOT-NonInteractive, adapted from the `Non-Interactive' baseline in the work by Wang et al.~\cite{wang2024apricot}, infers a textual description of preferences from observed arrangements $\mathbf{A}_O$ at once to place objects in partially arranged environments. }
+Of these algorithms, the CF~\cite{abdo2016organizing}, NeatNet~\cite{kapelyukh2022my}, and TidyBot~\cite{wu2023tidybot} techniques infer user preferences from \textit{prior} scene context, and ConSOR adapts to preferences from \textit{current} scene context.
+TidyBot-Random is a variant of TidyBot that samples a random arrangement $\mathcal{A}_O^i$ from observed arrangements $\mathbf{A}_O$ to generate preference rules, since TidyBot requires a single example.
+In contrast, the CF+~\cite{brawner2016learning} and APRICOT~\cite{wang2024apricot} models combine \textit{prior} and \textit{current} scene context to place objects in partially arranged environments.
+APRICOT-NonInteractive, adapted from the `Non-Interactive' baseline in the work by Wang et al.~\cite{wang2024apricot}, executes personalized object placement by constructing a single textual preference description from $\mathbf{A}_O$.